-300-2.1 Prime Coat: For prime coat, use a product listed on the Department's Approved Product List (APL), meeting the requirements of 916-2, or other types and grades of bituminous material if specified in the Contract Documents.
+300-2.1 Prime Coat: For prime coat, use a product listed on the Department's Approved Product List (APL), meeting the requirements of 916-3, or other types and grades of bituminous material if specified in the Contract Documents.

-Where prime coats are to be diluted, certify that the dilution was done in accordance with the specific dilution requirements for each product and for each load of material used.
+Where prime coats are to be diluted, certify the dilution was done in accordance with the specific dilution requirements for each product and for each load of material used.

-The Contractor may select any of the approved prime coats unless the Contract Documents indicate the use of a specific material.
+The Contractor may select any approved prime coat unless the Contract Documents indicate the use of a specific material.
 The Engineer may allow types and grades of bituminous material other than those specified above if the Contractor can show the alternate material will properly perform the function of prime coat material.

 300-2.2 Cover Material for Prime Coat: Uniformly cover the primed base by a light application of cover material.
 However, if using EPR-1 prime material, the Engineer may waive the cover material requirement if the primed base is not exposed to general traffic and construction traffic does not mar the prime coat so as to expose the base.
 The Contractor may use either sand or screenings for the cover material.
 For the sand, meet the requirements as specified in 902-2 or 902-6, and for the screenings, meet the requirements as specified in 902-5.
-If the primed base course will be exposed to general traffic, apply a cover material that has been coated with 2 to 4% asphalt cement.
-Apply the asphalt coated material at approximately 10 lb/yd2.
+If the primed base course will be exposed to general traffic, apply a cover material coated with 2 to 4% asphalt cement.
+Apply the asphalt coated material at approximately 10 pounds per square yard.
 Roll the entire surface of asphalt coated prime material with a traffic roller as required to produce a reasonably dense mat.

-300-2.3 Tack Coat: Unless the Contract Documents call for a specific type or grade of tack coat, use PG 52-28 meeting the requirements of 916-1, heated to a temperature of 250 to 300°F or use an undiluted emulsion listed on the APL, meeting the requirements of 916-2.
+300-2.3 Tack Coat: Unless the Contract Documents call for a specific type or grade of tack coat, use PG 52-28 meeting the requirements of 916-2, heated to a temperature from 250 to 300°F or use an undiluted emulsion listed on the APL, meeting the requirements of 916-3.
 Heat the emulsion to the temperature recommended by the tack coat manufacturer.

 For night paving, use PG 52-28 tack coat.
-The Engineer may approve an emulsified tack coat for night paving if the Contractor demonstrates, at the time of use, that the emulsion will break and not affect the progress of the paving operation.
+The Engineer may approve an emulsified tack coat for night paving if the Contractor demonstrates, at the time of use, the emulsion will break and not affect the progress of the paving operation.

 300-3 Equipment.

-300-3.1 Pressure Distributor: Provide a pressure distributor that is equipped with pneumatic tires having a sufficient width of rubber in contact with the road surface to avoid breaking the bond or forming a rut in the surface.
-Ensure that the distance between the centers of openings of the outside nozzles of the spray bar is equal to the width of the application required, within an allowable variation of 2 inches.
-Ensure that the outside nozzle at each end of the spray bar has an area of opening not less than 25% or more than 75% in excess of the other nozzles.

-Ensure that all other nozzles have uniform openings.
-When the application covers less than the full width, the Contractor may allow the normal opening of the end nozzle at the junction line to remain the same as those of the interior nozzles.
+300-3.1 Pressure Distributor: Provide a pressure distributor equipped with pneumatic tires having a sufficient width of rubber in contact with the road surface to avoid breaking the bond or forming a rut in the surface.
+Ensure the distance between the centers of openings of the outside nozzles of the spray bar is equal to the width of the application required, plus or minus two inches.
+Ensure the outside nozzle at each end of the spray bar has an area of opening not less than 25% or more than 75% in excess of the other nozzles.
+Ensure all other nozzles have uniform openings.
+When the application covers less than the full width, the Contractor may allow the normal opening of the end nozzle at the junction line to remain the same as the interior nozzles.